kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 The output from these commands are important because it provides the variables needed to build our virtual machine profiles.

-### DigitalOcean Cloud Profile
+### III.
+DigitalOcean Cloud Profile

-The DigitalOcean cloud profile is used to control access to the DigitalOcean VPS system.
 Create the DigitalOcean cloud [profiles](https://salt-cloud.readthedocs.org/en/latest/topics/profiles.html) for your server fleet, by executing:

 	sudo vim /etc/salt/cloud.profiles.d/digital_ocean.conf

-Now, on your keyboard, tap on the <code>i</code> key and use the arrow keys to navigate the text area and create your `digital_ocean.conf` file so that it resembles the example, below:
+Now, on your keyboard, tap on the <code>i</code> key; use the arrow keys to navigate the text area; and create your `digital_ocean.conf` file so that it resembles the example, below:

 	# Official distro images available for Arch, CentOS, Debian, Fedora, Ubuntu